nkarl/wsu.cpts437.project/README.md

 ## 2. Team Information

 - Charles Nguyen, charles.norden@wsu.edu
+    - Major: Computer Science, B.Sci.
 - Denise Tanumihardja, denise.tanumihardja@wsu.edu
+    - Major: **placeholder**

 ## 3. Project Information

 ### Problem

+Use a neural network to perform a binary classfication on some fMRI data of some neurological condition.
+We want a predictive model that can distinguish between *healthy* and *diseased*.

 ### Data

 ### Solution

+Dr. Cook recommended a Convolutional Neural Net (CNN) for our project.

 ## 4. References